-India’s relations with other countries, especially neighboring ones are an important part of the International Relations syllabus of the UPSC exam.
-In this article, we discuss the relations between India and her eastern neighbor Myanmar for the civil services exam.
+India’s relations with other countries, especially neighbouring ones are an important part of the International Relations syllabus of the UPSC exam.
+In this article, we discuss the relations between India and her eastern neighbour Myanmar for the civil services exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!